yringler/rocket2anki/README.md

 keep on going back to the lessons and looking them over, or going through the flash cards again - but that means going to a lot of different places, and looking at a lot of things you already know cold.

-Anki is a very powerful spaced repitition flash card software.
+Anki is a very powerful spaced repetition flash card software.

 ## Overview
 This is a quick little node script I threw together to create anki decks for rocket.
 It also uses the rocket audio for all vocabulary.
 Note that it isn't easy to use unless you happen to be a web developer.
 It also isn't particularly well written;